zzybluebell/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

    :exclamation: **Note:**
-   * The `clear` command is only applied in manager mode.
    * Only managers are allowed to clear.
 Login as manager before entering command.
 </div>